ropensci/roweb3/content/blog/2023-07-20-teaching-targets-with-penguins/index.md

   - meetings
   - community
 description: |
     An inspiring collaboration for reproducibility! rOpenSci members Joel and Mo's fortuitous encounter led to an exciting targets workshop in Oslo.
+preface: This is cross-posted on [The Carpentries Blog](https://carpentries.org/blog/2023/07/teaching-targets-with-penguins/)
 ---

 **Is your analysis reproducible?**